Tin Machine: 1987–1988: Band genesis

 The first public fruits of Bowie and Gabrels working together came with a new arrangement by Gabrels of the song "Look Back in Anger" which Bowie had written with Brian Eno in 1979 for the album Lodger.
 The occasion was a benefit show at London's Institute of Contemporary Arts (ICA) on 1 July 1988 at which Bowie had been invited to perform with the avant-garde dance troupe La La La Human Steps.
 Bowie sang, played and danced with troupe members while in lighted grottoes upstage three musicians (Gabrels on guitar, Kevin Armstrong on guitar, and Erdal Kızılçay on bass) played the new 7 1/2 minute score that Gabrels created from the three-minute song; the new material included drums programmed by Kızılçay.
 "We went into the studio to rearrange it", said Bowie in a filmed interview; "I like the hard-edged wall of guitar sound that we put into it."

 Gabrels recalled that early on, they were not sure whom they would work with.
 They discussed working with Terry Bozzio on drums and Percy Jones on bass.
 But Bowie, who had run into Tony Sales in Los Angeles at a wrap party for his Glass Spider Tour, convinced Tony to call his brother Hunt so they could work together again, as Tony and Hunt had performed with David Bowie in support of Iggy Pop in the late 1970s.
 Tony recalled that Bowie was "thinking about getting a band together — something together.
 He didn't know exactly what he wanted to do, but he wanted Hunt and I to meet Reeves and maybe we could all write together, come up with something."

-Bowie himself was surprised with how things came together with the band, saying, I'd never wanted to be in a band until we got together.
+Bowie himself was surprised with how things came together with the band:

+I'd never wanted to be in a band until we got together.
 And as we were getting together, it wasn't really occurring to me that this is what I wanted to do.
 It took a week or so of actually being in the studio and working, and then I think we fully realized the potential, musically, for what we were doing and wanted to stick with it.
 I was quite happy to go off and make a solo album.
 I was quite excited about a couple of things I was doing, which I brought into the band and which were irrevocably changed.
 But that's the nature of the band.